 IDE and tooling

-You can now hide an aspect from Aspect Explorer via a the HideFromAspectExplorer property of the EditorExperienceAttribute attribute (#697).
+- You can now hide an aspect from Aspect Explorer via the HideFromAspectExplorer property of the EditorExperienceAttribute attribute (#697).

-Beyond the feature work, Metalama 2026.1 is the release in which we processed substantially the entire bug backlog.
-More than 100 bug fixes shipped across the 2026.1 preview builds, addressing long-standing issues across the template engine, linker, code model, design-time services, dependency injection, and diagnostics.
-Many of these bugs had been open for a long time; clearing them is a feature in its own right.
+More than 100 bug fixes shipped across the 2026.1 preview builds, covering the template engine, linker, code model, design-time services, dependency injection, and diagnostics.

 For the full, per-build list of fixes, see the 2026.1 releases on GitHub.